quii/learn-go-with-tests/http-server.md

 ### Chicken and egg

-When faced with a scenario, how can we incrementally build this?
+How can we incrementally build this?
 We cant `GET` a player without having stored something and it seems hard to know if `POST` has worked without the `GET` endpoint already existing.

-This is a scenario where _mocking_ shines.
+This is where _mocking_ shines.

-- We can start with `GET` and make it call out to a mocked `interface` that lets us get some players.
+- `GET` will need a `PlayerStore` to reach out to.
+This should be an interface so when we test we can create a simple stub to work with.
-- For `POST` we can _spy_ on its calls to an interface for it storing data.
+- For `POST` we can _spy_ on its calls to `PlayerStore` to make sure it stores players correctly.
 - For having some working software quickly we can make a very simple in-memory implementation and then later we can create an implementation backed by whatever store we want.

 ## Write the test first